kingluddite/web-dev-notes/cms/wordpress/javascript/zach/vanilla-press-v1/05-the-router.md

 view.init = function( ) {};
 ```

-We don't need it there, so we move it into our router.
+We don't need it there, so we move it into:

-we update our router.js code
+`router.js`

 ```js
 /**